 STORY IDEA Whats New Miller's Off Road Adventures- Miller's takes thrill seekers on guided Jeep tours via the back roads of Tuolumne County through the Stanislaus National Forest.
 Each tour is led by a knowledgeable and professional guide, but patrons get to drive their own rented Jeep on the tour.
 There are designated stops to take in the scenery and snap the perfect picture to cherish memories made.
 Dodge Ridge Summer Activities- Traditionally known for its winter ski activities, Dodge Ridge Mountain Resort offers summer activities.
 For those who like a soft adventure, hikers can take a chair ride up to the top of the mountain and hike down, giving hikers access to breathtaking views of the Stanislaus National Forest and a truly one-of-a-kind downhill stroll.
 And for those looking for more thrill-seeking adventures, Dodge Ridge provides mountain biking trails.
 Disc golf is a trending activity and Dodge Ridge provides a mountain top disc golf course.
 Summer adventures are lively at the Resort, but they haven't forgotten those looking for a relaxing mountain retreat as they offer lodge Yoga sessions to complete their summer offerings.
+Hotel Lumberjack- Nestled in Downtown Sonora, the owners of the iconic Sonora Inn and the new Hotel Lumberjack have turned an old roadside motel into a trendy new gem.
+This hotel was brought to life with a unique renovation that created the truly one-of-a-kind Hotel Lumberjack.
+Developed by Balbek Bureau, an internationally acclaimed group of forward-thinking designers, the new concept was inspired by the Lumberjack culture, with rustic wood accents, combined with modern amenities.
 Hatchet's Throw House- Hatchet's is where anyone, young or old can reveal their inner lumberjack.
 Hatchet throwing has become a craze; the thrill of flinging one at a target in hopes of a bullseye is undeniable.
 Not only does Hatchet's offer hatchet throwing, enjoy VR gaming, comedy shows and food, all in a fun atmosphere in the town of Twain Harte.
 The Armory- The Armory is making waves in California's Gold Country.
 Enjoy an afternoon or evening at Sonora's hottest new spot featuring a lush beer garden, private dining, event center, elevated cocktail bar, and upscale, perfectly executed menu.
 Opened by two local families, the goal of The Armory is to create a place in the heart of Downtown Sonora where locals and visitors alike can gather and enjoy the cohesiveness of being together in a trendy hangout spot.
+The Spa at Rush Creek Lodge- The new Spa at Rush Creek Lodge at Yosemite is filled with extraordinary elements inspired by the natural beauty and power of Yosemite.
+Imagination has taken form with Warm Waterfall Coves, Aromatherapy Steam Room, and Himalayan Salt Sauna leading to a Cool Mist Room and an innovative Sensory Room.
+Get ready for luxurious robes and enticing treatments like magnesium foot soaks and therapeutic massages.
+Champagne cocktails and delectable bites make for the perfect girl's day out or embellishment to a Tuolumne County adventure.
 Motherlode Escape Rooms- Experience Tuolumne County's very first escape rooms!
 Located in Sonora's historic downtown, Motherlode Escape Rooms' escape rooms allow groups of 2 to 8 to step into another place and time to test their skills and live a realtime adventure.
 Don't worry, patrons are not truly locked in the rooms, but figuring out the clues to freedom as if you are, is challenging and a lot of fun.
 It's perfect for a fun afternoon with friends or teambuilding.